KNolte19/MosquitoWingClassifier/README.md

 - **Download Results:** Users can download the classification report or processed images using the provided identifier.

 ---
+*"His enemy halted again, facing him, and the shadow about it reached out like two vast wings."

 **Maintained by:** Kristopher Nolte